BengtGustafsson/extract_fx/README.md

 # Pre-preprocessor handling f/x literals in C++ code

-This program was written to support an upcoming proposal to introduce the idea of f-literals in C++ as a more or less textual transformation.
+This program was written to support an upcoming proposal to introduce the idea of f-literals in C++ as a more or less textual transformation performed by the preprocessor..

-Here is the proposal as of October 10: [Proposal by Hadriel Kaplan](https://api.csswg.org/bikeshed/?url=https://raw.githubusercontent.com/hadrielk/cpp-proposals/main/f-string/f-string-r1.bs&force=1)
+Here is the proposal as of October 10: [Proposal by Hadriel Kaplan](http://api.csswg.org/bikeshed/?url=https://raw.githubusercontent.com/hadrielk/cpp-proposals/main/f-string/f-string-r2.bs&force=1)

 ## Examples